ltoscano/legacybridge-oss-cobol/README.md

 This repository is an **independent creation by [Lorenzo Toscano](https://it.linkedin.com/in/lorenzotoscano)**, developed entirely separate from any professional activities or organizational affiliations.
 This work serves as a **technical demonstration** of how agentic AI configurations can effectively accelerate reverse engineering and code migration processes.

-The implementation showcases the potential of modern AI agentic applications to transform complex legacy modernization challenges into streamlined, observable, and maintainable workflows.
-This project is intended for educational and research purposes, demonstrating best practices in AI-assisted software migration.
+This project is intended for educational and research purposes, showcasing best practices in AI-assisted software migration.
+If you plan to use it in production environments, it is strongly recommended to seek guidance from qualified and experienced professionals.

 ---